FPupillo/hippocampal_ranging/README.md

 # hippocampal_ranging

-Calculate the interrater reliability for the hippocampal ranging process, using test sets and correct slices from the (HPC group)[https://gitlab.com/viraganna.varga/hippocampal-subfield-ranging/-/wikis/home/The-Hippocampal-Ranging-Process].
+Calculate the interrater reliability for the hippocampal ranging process, using test sets and correct slices from the [HPC group](https://gitlab.com/viraganna.varga/hippocampal-subfield-ranging/-/wikis/home/The-Hippocampal-Ranging-Process).

 The script irr.R calculates the inter-rater reliability of the hippocampal segmentations, comparing ratings of starting and ending slices (right and left) with either correct slices (from the HPC group) or two independent raters.